gmc-code/PC-app-development/docs/pyscript/jokes.rst

 | The toml configuration file contents is shown below.
 | The files section specifies that the file "./jokes.txt" is accessible within the PyScript environment as "jokes.txt".
+| The jokes are on one line each with a tab between the joke and the reply.

 .. code-block:: toml